-Maternity caregivers handle lots of work as they provide full-time care for a newborn, the mother, and prepare all maternity meals.
-The maternity nanny helps the new mother to handle baby care and provide companionship while the mother heals from the physical and mental effect of childbearing.
+Maternity caregivers handle lots of work as they provide full-time care for newborns and mothers and prepare all maternity meals.
+The maternity nanny helps the new mother to take baby care and provide companionship while the mother heals from the physical and mental effects of childbearing.

-For new mothers, maternity nannies are a treasure as they share from their wealth of knowledge built from caring for many babies in their careers.
+Maternity nannies are a treasure for new mothers as they share from their wealth of knowledge built from caring for many babies in their careers.
 Maternity nannies teach new mothers how to feed a baby, take care of a newborn, and encourage healthy development and good sleeping habits for newborns.

-Due to the taxing nature of this job, maternity nannies often live in with the new mother and serve as both day and night time nannies while cooking and caring for mother and baby.
+Due to the taxing nature of this job, maternity nannies often live with the new mother and serve as both day and nighttime nannies while cooking and caring for mother and baby.
 In some cases, maternity nannies assist in labor and childbirth.

 A maternity nanny often stays with a parent between 26 days to one month after the baby is born.
-Due to the high workload, salaries of such nannies are quite expensive.
+Due to the high workload, the salaries of such nannies are pretty expensive.

 4. Senior Caregivers/ Nannies for the Elderly

 Senior caregivers attend to the needs of the elderly in the family, provide companionship, handle their feeding, walk them, bathe, clothe, and help them get in and out of bed, alongside any other duty that falls within this category.